NACA trains 122 HIV vulnerable persons to reduce new infections

-The agency’s Director General, Dr Gambo Aliyu, stated this on Monday in Ibadan at the graduation ceremony and presentation of certificate to the beneficiaries of the empowerment and skills acquisition programme.
+The agency’s Director-General, Dr. Gambo Aliyu, stated this on Monday in Ibadan at the graduation ceremony and presentation of a certificate to the beneficiaries of the empowerment and skills acquisition programme.

-The 10-day training initiative taught the HIV vulnerable persons skills which included beautification, hairdressing, makeup, confectionery and body works.
+The 10-day training initiative taught the HIV vulnerable person skills which included beautification, hairdressing, makeup, confectionery and body works.

 Aliyu said that the exercise was organised to reduce new HIV infections in line with the UNAIDS strategy to get the HIV epidemic under control by 2030.